earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

     path: /auth/htpasswd
 ```

-Since we are a relatively small team, using a static username/password in a standard `htpasswd` file is sufficient.
+Since I work with a relatively small team, using a static username/password in a standard `htpasswd` file is sufficient.
 If you need help generating a `htpasswd` file, see the [Apache documentation](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).

 Do _not_ use the `silly` authentication type, as it is only meant for development.
 The name should give this away.
 We hope.